rust-lang-ua/rustcamp/0_vocabulary/README.md

 After completing these steps, you should be able to answer (and understand why) the following questions:

-1. What 📰 [memory model][31] 📚 [Rust] has?
-Is 📚 [Rust] single-threaded or multi-threaded?
+1. What 📰 [memory model][31]⏱0.25h 📚 [Rust]⏱0.25h has?
+Is 📚 [Rust]⏱0.25h single-threaded or multi-threaded?
 Is it synchronous or asynchronous?
 What are the memory layouts of `Box` and `Vector`?
 What are a heap and a stack?
 Where, but on heap and stack data could live in RAM?
-2. What runtime 📚 [Rust] has?
+2. What runtime 📚 [Rust]⏱0.25h has?
 Does it use a GC (garbage collector)?
 3. What is special about slice?
 What is the layout of Rust standard data types?
 Difference between fat and thin pointers?
-4. Why does 📚 [Rust] have `&str` and `String` types?
+4. Why does 📚 [Rust]⏱0.25h have `&str` and `String` types?
 How do they differ?
 When should you use them?
 Why str slice coexists with slice?
 What is the difference between `String` and `Vec`?
 5. What static typing means?
 What are the benefits of using it?
 Weak vs strong typing?
 Implicit vs explicit typing?
 6. What are generics and parametric polymorphism?
 Which problems do they solve?
 7. What are nominative typing and structural typing?
 What is the difference?